Simi445/FPGA-CALCULATOR/README.md

 ---

 ### ALU
-The ALU is heavily inspired on the standard multiplexing design, though it uses some operations differently, leveraging the powerful features of the VHDl language.
+The ALU is heavily inspired on the standard multiplexing design, though it uses some operations differently, leveraging the powerful features of the VHDL language.
 A rough design:

 ![ALU](./showcase/ALU.png)